amogus3016/sherpa/README.md

 **OR**

 Clone this reository to any directory (EXCEPT /tmp), then run: `gcc -02 -Wall $(pkg-config --cflags vte-2.91) sherpa.c -o sherpa $(pkg-config --libs vte-2.91`

+**Notes**

+At the moment, sherpa only runs on GTK based desktop environments.
+Expect a Qt version in the near future.